LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Methodology

-During collecting the edge points, however, there are usually lots of points that are above the threshold but not stable.
-Specifically, these unstable points appear in the current scan, but may not appear in the next scan.
-As marked by the red dashed box in \cref{fig2}a, the unstable points are usually scattered.
-If we utilize these points for matching, it is likely to result in mismatch.
-Therefore, it is necessary to filter out these points and find the positive valid edge keypoints.
-As marked by the blue dashed box in \cref{fig2}a, the valid edge keypoints are usually distributed vertically in clusters.
+After obtaining the edge points, there are lots of points whose $\nabla$ are above the threshold $Th_{\nabla}$, but they are not stable.
+Specifically, these unstable points appear in the current scan but may not appear in the next scan.
+As marked by the red dashed boxes in \cref{fig3}a, the unstable points are usually scattered.
+Therefore, it is necessary to filter out these points and find the valid edge keypoints.
+As marked by the blue dashed boxes in \cref{fig3}a, the valid edge keypoints are usually distributed vertically in clusters.

-In this paper, a novel keypoints aggregation algorithm is designed for finding the valid edge keypoints.
-The angle information guidance is used and the potential points are clustered in the small group, rather than in the entire area, as illustrated in Algorithm \ref{alg:A}.
-The motivation is that the points with approximately the same horizontal angle are more likely to lie on the same cluster.
-Specifically, we first divide the horizontal plane centered on the origin of LiDAR coordinate system into $N_{sect}$ sector areas equally, and then only cluster the points in each sector area.
-It should be noticed that our algorithm runs about 25 times faster than the classical K-Means \cite{krishna1999genetic}, when we set $N_{sect} = 120$ in our experiment.
-The extracted edge keypoints are shown in \cref{fig2}b.
-It can be observed that our algorithm can filter out the invalid edge points, and find the positive valid edge keypoints.
-In addition, the centroid of each cluster points is calculated and named as aggregation keypoint, which can represent its cluster and be used for subsequent descriptor generation.
+In this paper, a keypoint aggregation algorithm is designed to find valid edge keypoints.
+As illustrated in Fig.\ref{figAggregation}, the angle information guidance is used for accelerating the aggregation process.
+The motivation is that the points belonging to the same vertical edge usually have approximately the same angle in the XoY plane (assuming the Z-axis is upward) of the LiDAR coordinate system.
+The angle of point $\vec{p_i}$ is given by:

+Therefore, we first divide the XoY plane centered on the origin of the LiDAR coordinate system into $N_{sect}$ sector areas equally, then only cluster the points in each sector area rather than cluster in the whole space.

+The specific algorithm is shown in Algorithm \ref{alg:A}.
+It is worth noting that our algorithm runs about 25 times faster than the classical K-Means algorithm when we set $N_{sect} = 120$ in our experiment.
+The extracted edge keypoints are shown in \cref{fig3}b.
+It can be seen that our algorithm can filter out the invalid edge points and find the positive edge keypoints.
+In addition, the centroid of each cluster point is calculated and named as an aggregation keypoint, which will be used for subsequent descriptor generation.